Updated: June 18, 2025

 Deposit

-The higher your deposit, the lower your monthly repayments.
-Lenders usually charge a lower rate for low loan-to-value (LTV) mortgages as the risk is less when extending you a loan.
+The larger your deposit, the lower your monthly repayments.
+Lenders usually charge a lower rate for low loan-to-value (LTV) mortgages because they take less risk when extending a loan.

 Term length

 One way to lower your monthly repayments is to extend the length of your mortgage term.
-While this will mean you pay more interest overall, it can result in the repayments being more affordable for you.
+While this will mean you pay more interest overall, it can make the repayments more affordable.

-Traditionally, mortgage terms run for 25 years, but these days, there’s a number of providers who can offer terms for 30, 35 or even 40 years.
+Traditionally, mortgage terms run for 25 years, but these days, several providers can offer terms for 30, 35 or even 40 years.

 Interest rate

-Getting the best interest rates possible for your mortgage is another way to lower your monthly repayments.
-You improve your chances of being eligible by meeting all the requirements of your potential provider.
-That can mean having a healthy deposit, a larger income or a good credit history.
+Another way to lower your monthly repayments is to get the best interest rates possible for your mortgage.
+Meeting all the requirements of your potential provider improves your chances of being eligible.
+This can mean having a healthy deposit, a larger income, or a good credit history.

 Mortgage type

 Mortgage types can materially affect your monthly repayments.
-Interest-only mortgages have cheaper monthly payments, but you are only paying the interest, not the principal amount, which requires a separate, approved, repayment vehicle.
+Interest-only mortgages have cheaper monthly payments, but you only pay the interest, not the principal amount, which requires a separate, approved repayment vehicle.

-A tracker mortgage uses rates that go up or down, in line with a base rate (usually the Bank of England rate).
+A tracker mortgage uses rates that go up or down, in line with the Bank of England base rate.
 Your provider will add a set percentage to that base rate and that is used to calculate the interest on your outstanding loan amount.
 As a result, your monthly repayments can change many times over the term of your mortgage.

 A fixed rate mortgage means you lock in an interest rate for a set period of time (often 2, 3, 5 or 10 years).
 At the end of the term, you can negotiate a new set rate or revert to a standard variable rate mortgage with your provider.